Luna moth: Distribution

 The Luna moth is found in North America, from east of the Great Plains in the United States – Florida to Maine, and from Saskatchewan eastward through central Quebec to Nova Scotia in Canada.
 Luna moths are also rarely found in Western Europe as vagrants.

 Life cycle

 Based on the climate in which they live, Luna moths produce different numbers of generations per year.
-In Canada and northern regions of the United States they are univoltine, meaning one generation per year.
-Life stages are approximately 10 days as eggs, 6–7 weeks as larvae, 2-3 weeks as pupae, finishing with one week as winged adults appearing in late May or early June.
-In the mid-Atlantic states the species is bivoltine, and farther south trivoltine, meaning respectively two and three generations per year.
-In the central states the first generation appears in April, second in July.
-Even farther south, first generation appears as early as March, with second and third spaced eight to ten weeks later.
+In Canada and northern regions of the United States, they are univoltine, meaning one generation per year.
+Life stages are approximately 10 days as eggs, 6–7 weeks as larvae, 2–3 weeks as pupae, finishing with one week as winged adults appearing in late May or early June.
+In the mid-Atlantic states, the species is bivoltine, characterized by two generations per year.
+In contrast, farther south, they are trivoltine, producing three generations within the same time frame.
+In the central states, the first generation appears in April, the second in July.
+Even farther south, the first generation appears as early as March, with the second and third spaced eight to ten weeks later.